keleshev/keleshev.com/composable-error-handling-in-ocaml.md

 ```

 However, if we try to compose the three functions monadically (like we
-did in the previous example), we discover that they do not compose
+did in the previous example), we discover that it is not possible
 because the bind operator requires the `'error` type parameters of different
 functions to unify (notably, unlike the `'success` type parameter):